 Virtual Reality-Based Assessment of Executive Functions

 However, EFs are one of the most difficult cognitive domains to assess with the traditional paper-and-pencil -methods, since these tasks may fail to replicate the demands of the everyday situations, which are complex and full of distractions.
-By using Virtual Reality, we aim to develop a method that mimics the demands of everyday life while being psychometrically robust and reliable.
+The aim of this project is to develop a VR method that mimics the demands of everyday life while being psychometrically robust and reliable.

 The piloting stage has started during 2018.
 The initial results have been very promising since the children seem to adapt to VR equipment very easily, they have been very enthusiastic about using VR as a part of a neuropsychological assessment, and the method seems to reliably assess the EFs in an ecological setting.
-During 2019 we will start gathering a data set of 100 participants in order to compare the new method with traditional neuropsychological tasks and EF questionnaires.
+As of March 2020, we have gathered a data of 50 typically developing participants and the first article is being prepared for publication.
+The goal is to gather a larger data set of 100 children with ADHD and 100 typically developing children.